w3yyb/AmazePHP/README.md

 The middleware key  is optional  register routing middleware.

 ### Requests
- App\Request class provides an object-oriented way to interact with the current HTTP request being handled by your application as well as retrieve the input, cookies, and files that were submitted with the request.
+ AmazePHP\Request class provides an object-oriented way to interact with the current HTTP request being handled by your application as well as retrieve the input, cookies, and files that were submitted with the request.
  #### usage
  ```
  $input = request()->all();